vumaasha/Atlas/README.md

 Yes.
 There are two ways you can do this:
 * Expand categories by using our pre-written crawlers to collect additional images
 * Use your own custom dataset by writing your own crawlers but the images would have to be modified as per the format required to run our model.
 After collecting the images for the dataset, re-train the model.

+## Authors
+* Venkatesh Umaashankar
+* Girish Shanmugam S
+* Aditi Prakash

+See also the list of (contributors)[https://github.com/vumaasha/Atlas/graphs/contributors] who participated in this project.

+## Acknowledgements

+## Reference
+If you use this code as part of any published research, please acknowledge the following paper (it encourages researchers who publish their code!)

+## License
+This project is licensed under the MIT License - see the LICENSE.md file for details